Since I've been living on the island for a few years now, I feel it's time to write my perspective on living in Cyprus as an online entrepreneur.

 Do locals speak English?

-One of the benefits with Cyprus is that people here can communicate pretty decently in English.
-Not everyone are fluent, but most are good enough for everyday conversations.
+One of the benefits of Cyprus is that people here can communicate pretty decently in English.
+Not everyone is fluent, but most are good enough for everyday conversations.

 How is it during the Covid-19 pandemic?

-Cyprus had pretty tough measures, and there's been several lockdowns.
-During which, you would have to send a SMS to leave the house.
+Cyprus had pretty tough measures, and there have been several lockdowns.
+During which, you would have to send an SMS to leave the house.

 Overall, they have done pretty well with the pandemic.
-In the time of writing, they have vaccinated around 40% of the population (March 2021).
+At the time of writing, they have vaccinated around 40% of the population (March 2021).
 Hopefully, restrictions will slowly be lifted.

 Is it easy to find like-minded people?